History of Britney Spears in Timeline

 2007: Blackout Album Release

-In 2007, Britney Spears released her album Blackout, adding to her list of album releases.
+In 2007, Britney Spears released her album "Blackout".

-In 2007, Britney Spears' album Britney was named one of the best albums of the preceding 25 years by Entertainment Weekly.
+In 2007, Entertainment Weekly named Britney Spears' album "Britney" as one of the best albums of the preceding 25 years.

-In January 2008, Britney Spears was institutionalized at Cedars-Sinai Medical Center due to her worsening mental condition, after she refused to relinquish custody of her sons to Kevin Federline's representatives.
-Her visitation rights were suspended, Federline was given sole custody, and she was placed on an involuntary psychiatric hold.
-By February, her father Jamie filed for temporary conservatorship.
+In January 2008, Britney Spears was institutionalized at Cedars-Sinai Medical Center after refusing to relinquish custody of her sons.
+Her visitation rights were suspended, and Kevin Federline was given sole custody.

-In July 2008, Britney Spears regained some visitation rights after coming to an agreement with Kevin Federline and his counsel.
+In July 2008, Britney Spears regained some visitation rights to her sons after coming to an agreement with Kevin Federline.

-In December 2008, Britney Spears' sixth studio album, Circus, was released, after her conservatorship was extended indefinitely.
-It received positive reviews and debuted at number one in the United States and other countries.
+In December 2008, Britney Spears's sixth studio album, Circus, was released two months after her conservatorship was extended indefinitely.
+The album debuted at number one in several countries, and Spears earned a place in Guinness World Records.

-By the end of 2008, Britney Spears' album 'Blackout' had sold 3.1 million copies worldwide.
+By the end of 2008, Britney Spears's album Blackout had sold 3.1 million copies worldwide.
 Blackout won Album of the Year at the 2008 MTV Europe Music Awards and was listed as the fifth Best Pop Album of the Decade by The Times.

 2008: Conservatorship and Circus Album

-In 2008, Britney Spears was placed under a conservatorship and also recorded the album Circus.
+In 2008, Britney Spears was placed under a controversial conservatorship and recorded the album "Circus".

-In March 2009, Britney Spears was announced as the new face of clothing brand Candie's.
+In March 2009, Britney Spears was announced as the new face of clothing brand Candie's, seen as a major comeback.

-In December 2009, Billboard ranked Britney Spears as the 8th Artist of the 2000s decade in the United States, recognizing her significant impact and success during that period.
+In December 2009, Billboard ranked Britney Spears as the 8th Artist of the 2000s decade in the United States.

 By 2009, Britney Spears had released seven more perfumes, including Fantasy.